 Make it a priority

 If there’s a will, there’s a way!
 Fitness is such an important part of my life, I make it a priority in my day.
 At the beginning of the week, I jot down a workout game plan for the week.
 For instance: Monday – CrossFit, Tuesday – 3 miles with stroller, Wednesday – CrossFit, etc. It sometimes changes a little bit as the week progresses (things pop up, weather changes, I’m just plain old tired), but, for the most part, I stick to my schedule.
 This also ensures that I get in my workout no matter what!
+Looking for some additional motivation, check out this blog post: How to Get Motivated to Exercise During Nap Time!

 Remember that some physical activity will energize you